fnproject/fn/examples/grafana/README.md

     scrape_interval: 5s

     static_configs:
-      # Specify all the fn servers from which metrics will be scraped
+      # Specify all the Fn servers from which metrics will be scraped
       - targets: ['localhost:8080'] # Uses /metrics by default
 ```
 Note the last line.
 This specifies the host and port of the Fn server from which metrics will be obtained.